-More than ten million US adults, mostly women, suffer from this disease and are looking for answers as to how to deal with the daily onslaught of chronic pain, and short bursts of physical activity may be the answer.
+More than ten million US adults, mostly women, suffer from this disease and are looking for answers to how to deal with the daily onslaught of chronic pain, and short bursts of physical activity may be the answer.

-Researchers believe that there isn’t any particular exercise that stands out as being superior to any other type of exercises for fibromyalgia patients, in part because fibromyalgia patients vary in their symptoms.
+Researchers believe that there isn’t any particular exercise that stands out as being superior to any other type of exercise for fibromyalgia patients, in part because fibromyalgia patients vary in their symptoms.
 Some fibromyalgia patients can tolerate a bit of extra walking, while others feel more comfortable doing bicycling or water aerobics.

 The study was undertaken over a twelve-week period of time and involved studying 84 people with fibromyalgia.
 The study participants were told to incorporate thirty minutes of lifestyle exercise as part of the week for 5 to 7 days.
 The study participants were matched against control patients that only took part in an educational program about fibromyalgia.

 The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the course of the day when compared to the control group that was only taught about how important exercise is to fibromyalgia but wasn’t given any particular recommendations about how to exercise or what exercises to do.

 Those who were instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and a decrease in their pain compared to the control group, who did not receive any special exercise training.

 According to the researchers, fibromyalgia patients should try to do just a bit more physical activity in their day as part of their daily exercises.
 Physical activity duration doesn’t have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting an exercise program.